Not-Yug-Sharma/Notes-Obsidian/README.md

 # Who Am I?
-My name is Yug Sharma T
+My name is Yug Sharma Timilsina, and I am currently studying in Gandaki Academy Of Interdisc